Assistant Dean for Career Development and Part Time Professor of Practice

 Career Counselor Katie Beringson primarily advises Arizona Law’s first year students.
 Katie provides career and professional development programs and tailored career planning advice to a diverse student body with a focus on launching students into their legal career.
 Katie utilizes her prior legal experience to assist students with executing their job search plans and focusing on their professional development.
 Katie was an Admissions Counselor at Arizona Law and previously worked at Superior and Juvenile Court as well as the County Attorney’s Office.
 Katie has her Bachelor’s Degree in Sociology from Arizona State University and currently obtaining her Master’s Degree in Higher Education through Arizona State University.

-Shannon Walker is the Administrative Associate in the Career Development Office of the James E. Rogers College of Law.
+Shannon Walker is the Coordinator in the Career Development Office at the James E. Rogers College of Law.
 She is the "nerve center" of the CDO, supporting the CDO staff as they work to obtain employment opportunities for the College's students.
 Shannon is a native Tucsonan and University of Arizona graduate, having obtained her dual degrees in Psychology and Sociology from the University in 2013.
 Shannon joins the CDO after spending several years working as a data analyst on behalf of a major technology company.